alx3dev/ActiveLowSwitch/README.md

-# IRSwitch
+# ActiveLowSwitch
-Switching AC light ON/OFF with Infrared sensor and ESP8266

-This is a project-template for ESP8266 microcontrollers, including ESP-01.
-They are out-of-date, just because there are better in almost same price.
-But if you have a few spares, or you want to pay as less as possible while at the same time you don't need more than 4 pins, ESP-01 can do a lot.
-Otherwise, use any ESP8266 module.
+Library to control active-low switches with ESP8266 / ESP32 and ArduinoIDE / PlatformIO.

 ---

-# About
+# Example

 Infrared sensor is configured as input and attached as interrupt (when rising).
 It control another output pin with AC mechanical relay that is _"active-low",_ (in case of ESP-01 it goes on GPIO_0 with 10K pull-up resistor).

 Relay goes OFF with another interrupt, or after some time if no signal received by IR sensor.
-Everything is structed, making it easy to add more switches and to use same code.
+Everything is structed, making it easy to add more switches and to reuse same code.

-## Writing sketch with ArduinoIDE and ESP32
+## Writing sketch to ESP-01 with ESP32

-To write a sketch on ESP-01 from ESP32 over USB cable, you need to take care about few things:
+To write a sketch on ESP-01 from ESP32 over USB cable, you need to take care about a few things:

  - GPIO_0 on ESP-01 must be LOW before powering to enter boot mode
  - RST and CH on ESP-01 must be HIGH for chip to work